xw2519/HLP-Project-2022-Team-8/docs/ReadMeCodeAnalysis.md

     let wireRotation = startPortRotation
 ```

-This then used in a match statement to normalize the distances over both the X and Y axis to be covered by the wire:
+This is then used in a match statement to normalize the distances over both the X and Y axis to be covered by the wire:

 ```fsharp
     // Get the real/actual difference between the ports over the X and Y axis